joanaz/MirrorMirrorOnTheWallSkill/README.md

 `npm start`

 ## AWS IoT Core

-You need to setup an AWS IoT Device, which is used for the communication between this Alexa skill and the Magic Mirror node app.
-The credentials you obtained through this process will also be used by the complementary Magic Mirror Module.
+We need to setup an AWS IoT Device Gateway.
+It works as a hub that will allow an Alexa Skill to send messages to it and a Magic Mirror to subscribe to new messages from it.
+This will let us control our Magic Mirror with our voice.

   1. Login to __[AWS Management Console](https://console.aws.amazon.com/console/home?region=us-east-1)__
   ![](Screenshots/2-AWSConsole.png)

-  1. Choose US East region
+  1. Choose __US East (N. Virginia)__ region
   ![](Screenshots/2.1-East.png)

   1. Find __IoT Core__ service